Navistar VT engine: VT275

-A variant of the VT365 is the VT275 4.5 L V-6, which is basically a 6.0 L V-8 less two cylinders.
+A variant of the VT365 is the VT275 4.5 L V-6, which is basically a 6.0 L V-8 with two fewer cylinders.
 However, it uses a sequential twin-turbocharger system, instead of the single variable-geometry turbocharger used in the VT365.
+The crankshaft utilizes a 30° split-pin design to create even 120° firing intervals.
+In addition, a counter rotating balancer shaft which runs through the hollow camshaft within the vee of the engine is used to compensate for first order moments of inertia inherent to the 90° V6 configuration.
 It is used in the 2006 Ford LCF (Low Cab Forward) and International CF (Cab Forward) (later CityStar) series trucks.
 It produces 200 hp and 440 lbft of torque and is backed by a Ford TorqShift 5 speed automatic.

 For the 2007 model year, the VT275 was brought up to 2007 EPA emission standards and renamed the MaxxForce 5.

 It has since been discontinued for the 2010 model year.